-001.01 Incinerators located on residential premises containing five or less dwelling units and used exclusively for the disposal of residential waste originating on said premises.
+001.01 Incinerators located on residential premises containing five or less dwelling units and used exclusively for the disposal of waste originating on said premises.

-001.02 Incinerators used solely for space heating that burn only trees, vegetation, and untreated lumber.
+001.02 Incinerators used solely for space heating.

 001.03 Incinerators owned and operated by law enforcement agency used solely for the disposal of contraband materials obtained during a law enforcement operation.